judoole/airflow-bdd/README.md

 # Airflow BDD

-**Airflow BDD** is a testing framework for Apache Airflow that implements Behavior Driven Development (BDD) principles.
+**Airflow BDD** is a testing framework for Apache Airflow that implements [Behavior Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) principles.
 It allows users to write tests for their Airflow DAGs using a clear and concise syntax, facilitating better collaboration and understanding of the system's behavior.

 ## Features

 - BDD-style syntax (Given, When, Then) for writing tests
 - Decorator for easy integration with existing tests
-- Reusable objects across test functions
+- Creates isolated temporary AIRFLOW_HOME for each test run
+- Able run tests against "dags folder"

 ## Installation